 In 1916 Haig orchestrated the battle of the Somme which resulted in the greatest loss of life in British Military history – 20,000 British lives were lost on the first day alone.
 When the battle ended they had gained 10 miles of land with the loss of 600,000 men on the Allies side.
 German casualties were in the region of 500,000.

 Loos, Arras, Cambrai and Passchendaele were more bloodbaths which Haig is blamed for.
 Passchendaele alone suffered 310,000 casualties on the British side.
-The fact that Haig killed more German than British soldiers was probably his saving grace.
+One opinion was the fact that Haig killed more German than British soldiers was his saving grace.

 Sir John French then became Lord Lieutenant of Ireland (Viceroy) in 1918, a position he held throughout much of the Irish War of Independence (1919–1922).

 Sir John French – Earl of Ypres by William Orpen (Irish Guards Museum).

 Divided Opinions: –